ejonokuchi/.config/vscode/README.md

 For non-Mac users, [see the documentation](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) for alternate paths to the User settings file.

-Note: I use `black` as the default Python formatter, installed in a venv in `~/.venvs`.
+Note: this uses `black` as the default Python formatter, installed in a venv in `~/.venvs`.

 ## Extensions